 a) Arithmetic Left shift: This operation works just like logical shift left, the only difference is that it deals with signed numbers.
 As long as the sign bit is not changed by the shift, the result will be correct (i.e., will be multiplied by 2).
 Arithmetic Left shift operation moves each bit to the left one by one.

-The empty least significant bit (LSB) is filled with zero and the most significant bit (MSB) is rejected.
+The empty least significant bit (LSB) is filled with zero nd the most significant bit (MSB) is rejected.
 Same as the Left Logical Shift.

-b) Arithmetic Right shift: This operation does NOT shift the sign bit: the new bits entering on the left are copies of the sign bit.
+Figure 28: Left Arithmetic Shift b) Arithmetic Right shift: This operation does NOT shift the Commented [29]: Figure... the new bits entering on the left are copies of the sign bit.
 Arithmetic Right shift operation moves each bit to the right one by one and the least significant bit is rejected and the empty MSB is filled with the value of the previous MSB.